 December 25, 1862

 It was a passing moment of cheer amid the harsh realities of war.
-General Robert E. Lee attended a holiday dinner hosted by General Stonewall Jackson at his winter headquarters at Moss Neck Plantation near Fredericksburg, Virginia.
-General Lee is leaving the warmth of the dinner, heading back to his headquarters.
+General Robert E. Lee has attended a holiday dinner hosted by General Stonewall Jackson at Moss Neck Plantation near Fredericksburg, Virginia.
+General Lee is leaving the festivities, heading back to his winter headquarters.

 A pre-war Southern Christmas dinner might consist of baked ham, turkey, oysters and winter vegetables from the root cellar: squash, cabbage, potatoes, sweet potatoes, carrots and apples.
 Preserves, pickles, relishes, breads, pies and puddings would also be added to the table.
 Over the years some foods had become synonymous with the Christmas season: mince pie, eggnog and plum pudding.